exploit-inters/TheBackToHack/README.md

  2 > type this command :> chmod +x *

-Now you can run the tool without running the installer.sh because all the tool needs exist in kali linux os
+Now you can run the tool without running the installer.sh file because all the tool needs exist in kali linux os

+run the tool using this command :> ./TheBackToHack

 - if not your os kali linux please run Installer.sh file using this commands: